riobintang/inventory-BE/readme.md

 ```

 ### Get All User
-Get All User with filtering by user or username and isactive
+Get All User with filtering by user or username and isactive.
 Can only be accessed by Admin
 Endpoint
 ```text